Planetside 2 Accessibility Report

 Some Dialogue is Voice Acted: Some of the game dialogue and narrative is voice acted.
 This reduces the pressure on reading all the dialogue text, although not everything is provided audibly.

 Similar Games With More Accessibility Features for Reading

 If you want to play Planetside 2, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Planetside 2 has 9 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 9 accessibility features for Controls in Planetside 2 which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.

 Mouse and Keys: Can play with mouse and multiple keys.